hust-diangroup/ns3-ai/model/msg-interface/README.md

 top of msg interface, this function should not be enabled because Gym interface has its own protocol dealing with simulation ending.

-In this example, shared memory segment is created by Python side, so the C++ side interface won't create it.
+Because shared memory segment is created by Python side, the C++ side interface won't create it.
 We use struct rather than vector, and the message interface requires the protocol dealing with simulation ending.
-Therefore, the setting should be `false`, `false` and `true`.
+Therefore, the settings should be `false`, `false` and `true`.

 After settings, the message interface instance is obtained with `GetInterface`